sanoke/approachesTEH/mainSimStudy/README.md

     - Example result files have been provided in the `res` directory.

 4. **Other notes**
-    - `shellScript.txt` and `shellScriptFS.txt` are examples of scripts we use to run the simulation on our clusters; they may be helpful for you.
+    - `example_shellScript.txt` is an example of a shell script used to submit jobs via SLURM to our computing cluster; it may be helpful for you.

 #### Bug Reporting